Go2SleepD/BoucleColorBall/README.md

 5) Follow player

 1. PLayer
+Main script to control player's ball.
+Allows to jump by ball and deside what happens when ball collide any object.
+Here public vars:
+- jumpForce.
+Force of jump.
+Float number.
+- colorYellow.
+String type var.
+Contains one of 4 color, which ball will collide.
+Needs to paint ball into same color
+- colorBlue.
+String type var.
+Contains one of 4 color, which ball will collide.
+Needs to paint ball into same color
+- colorRed.
+String type var.
+Contains one of 4 color, which ball will collide.
+Needs to paint ball into same color
+- colorGreen.
+String type var.
+Contains one of 4 color, which ball will collide.
+Needs to paint ball into same color
+- groundCheck.
+Coordinates of obj, where appers circle to detect how close layer, which you need.
+- whatIsGound.
+Layermask type.
+Need to detect which layer you need to detect.

 2. Menu
 This script needs to make scene maenegment in game.
 There's only one public var: